Trump lashes Biden, defies pandemic on White House stage

 His acceptance speech kicked off the final stretch of the campaign, a race now fully joined and, despite the pandemic, soon to begin crisscrossing the country.
 Trump's pace of travel will pick up to a near daily pace while Biden, who has largely weathered the pandemic from this Delaware home, announced Thursday that he will soon resume campaign travel.

-Teasing once more that a vaccine could arrive soon, the president promised victory over the coronavirus pandemic that has killed more than 175,000 people, left millions unemployed and rewritten the rules of society.
+Teasing once more that a vaccine could arrive soon, the president promised victory over the coronavirus pandemic, which has killed more than 180,000 people in the United States, left millions unemployed and rewritten the rules of society.
 And, in the setting for his speech, Trump sought to project a sense of normalcy by throwing caution about the coronavirus aside.

 All week long, Republicans at the nonconvention convention tried to create the illusion that the pandemic is largely a thing of the past.
 The rows of chairs on the South Lawn were inches apart.
 Protective masks were not required, and COVID-19 tests were not administered to everyone.